Best Price Promise

 Using both train and bike for travel is environmentally friendly and convenient.

-2. What amenities are available on the ICE train from Munich Central Station (Low Level) to Berlin?
+2. What amenities are available on trains from Munich Central Station (Low Level) to Berlin?

 Good to know